kuai-lab/sound2video/README.md

 ```

 Please refer to [`gen_images.py`](./gen_images.py) for complete code example.

-## Preparing datasets

-Datasets are stored as uncompressed ZIP archives containing uncompressed PNG files and a metadata file `dataset.json` for labels.
-Custom datasets can be created from a folder containing images; see [`python dataset_tool.py --help`](./docs/dataset-tool-help.txt) for more information.
-Alternatively, the folder can also be used directly as a dataset, without running it through `dataset_tool.py` first, but doing so may lead to suboptimal performance.

 **FFHQ**: Download the [Flickr-Faces-HQ dataset](https://github.com/NVlabs/ffhq-dataset) as 1024x1024 images and create a zip archive using `dataset_tool.py`: